Mozart and Salieri

 The story follows the apocryphal legend that Antonio Salieri poisoned Wolfgang Amadeus Mozart out of jealousy over the latter's music.
 Rimsky-Korsakov incorporated quotations from Mozart's Requiem and Don Giovanni into the score.

-The truthfulness of this thrilling legend may be dubious, but the excitement of the drama of extreme artistic jealousy remains powerfully attractive, especially when the opera is sung by two fantastic voices who are also brilliant actors:
+The truthfulness of this thrilling legend may be dubious, but the excitement of the drama of extreme artistic jealousy remains powerfully attractive, especially when the opera is sung by two fantastic voices who are also brilliant actors.

-Brian Skoog, tenor, as Mozart
+- Brian Skoog, tenor, as Mozart

 Free and open to the public.
-Free-will donations gratefully accepted.